Skip to main content

 Tourism Nova Scotia gathers and reports tourism statistics on behalf of the tourism industry.
 These statistics help inform our decision-making, help describe visitors to Nova Scotia, and can be used by tourism businesses and organizations for planning and business development.
 As tourism indicators are compiled from several sources, data becomes available at different times.
 Tourism Nova Scotia reports the most up-to-date statistics available so reporting timelines for each indicator may differ.

-See 2022 Accommodation Statistics (PDF)
+See 2024 Accommodation Statistics

-2022 Accommodations Activity in Nova Scotia
+2024 Accommodations Activity in Nova Scotia

-Nova Scotia Room Nights Sold (TNS Accommodations Database):
+Room Nights Sold (Tourism Nova Scotia Database):

-2022 Sharing Economy Activity in Nova Scotia
+2024 Sharing Economy Activity in Nova Scotia

 Room Nights Booked Through Sharing Economy Platforms:

-2022 Average Room Rate in Nova Scotia
+2024 Average Room Rate in Nova Scotia

-Bar graph comparing monthly average room rates in 2022 with 2021 and 2019.
+Bar graph comparing average room rates in 2024 with 2023.

 Tourism statistics are compiled from a variety of sources, including: